 Note: Hikers warn that cheap wine botas should not be used, since they might leak.
 If you are going to go the bota route, pay the money for a good product.

-The issue seems to be that metal can drastically change size when it is hot vs. cold.
+Don’t use a stainless steel water bottle when hiking in very cold weather.
+The metal can drastically change size when it is hot vs. cold.
 This means the lid might not fit well, causing it to leak.
 The only benefit of having a stainless steel bottle is that you can heat them directly on the fire (without the lid, obviously).
 Still doesn’t seem worth it though!

 These are also called “bottle parkas” or “bottle jackets.”
 You absolutely need a bottle insulator when hiking in very cold temperatures.

-There are a lot of ways to make a DIY bottle insulator, such as using:
+There are also a lot of ways to make a DIY bottle insulator, such as using:

 - Metal-coated bubble wrap